 How do you know that you have osteoarthritis of hip?
 The characteristic symptoms and diagnostic test helps in diagnosing the condition.
 You will experience severe pain confined to hip and thighs, morning stiffness and limited range of motion.
 Based on the symptoms your orthopedic surgeon will perform physical examination, X-rays and other scans, and also some blood tests to rule out the other conditions that may cause similar symptoms.

 There are several treatments and lifestyle modifications that can help you ease your pain and symptoms.

-- Medications: Pain-relieving medications such as NSAIDs, COX-2 inhibitors and opioids may be prescribed.
+Pain-relieving medications such as NSAIDs, COX-2 inhibitors and opioids may be prescribed.
 Topical medications such as ointments can be applied over the skin where there is pain.
-If the pain is very severe, corticosteroid injection can be given directly into the affected joint to ease the pain
+If the pain is very severe, corticosteroid injection can be given directly into the affected joint to ease the pain.

-- Surgery: Hip joint replacement surgery is considered as an option when the pain is so severe that it affects your ability to carry out normal activities
+Hip replacement surgery is considered as an option when the pain is so severe that it affects your ability to carry out normal activities.